wamoyo/webrtc-cafe/README.md

 # WebRTC Café

-WebRTC Café is a bare bones demo of WebRTC built with Node.js (for signaling), HTML, CSS and Javascript.
+WebRTC Café is a bare bones demo of WebRTC built with Node.js (for signaling), HTML, CSS and JavaScript.

 WebRTC spec: http://www.w3.org/TR/webrtc